 Conclusion

-When comparing side-entry and rear-entry wheelchair accessible vehicles, the choice ultimately comes down to personal preference and practical considerations.
+When comparing side-entry and rear-entry wheelchair-accessible vehicles, the choice ultimately comes down to personal preference and practical considerations.
 Side-entry vans offer more flexibility for the wheelchair user in terms of seating and driving, but they require additional space for ramp deployment.
 Rear-entry vans, on the other hand, are more budget-friendly, easier to park, and offer additional seating options for caregivers or family members.

-Whatever your needs, BraunAbility offers a variety of high-quality wheelchair accessible vehicles, providing both side-entry and rear-entry solutions to meet the mobility requirements of users across Ontario.
+Whatever your needs, BraunAbility offers a variety of high-quality wheelchair-accessible vehicles, providing both side-entry and rear-entry solutions to meet the mobility requirements of users across Ontario.